Helping you free your child of an eating disorder

 UFED (unspecified feeding or eating disorder) is often used when there is insufficient information to make a more specific diagnosis.

-You may come across eating disorders not otherwise specified (EDNOS).
-This classification was used in a previous manual, DSM-IV.
-Many patients who were in this category would now be diagnosed as having anorexia, bulimia or OSFED.
+You may come across an old classification: eating disorders not otherwise specified (EDNOS).
+Most EDNOS patients would now be diagnosed with anorexia, bulimia or OSFED.

 Some conditions are not currently classified as an eating disorder yet often must be treated like anorexia.
 They involve food restriction, danger to health, and greatly impact a person’s life.